Music Education at Molloy: Decisively Different

 Fieldwork experiences occur in public schools across three semesters.
 Program faculty represents an outstanding range of experienced performers, composers, scholars, educators, and public school administrators.
 Every student's professional growth is facilitated through individual mentorship, accessible faculty, and small class sizes.

-The Molloy College music programs are accredited by the National Association of Schools of Music.
+Molloy College is an accredited institutional member of the National Association of Schools of Music (NASM).